unity-sds/unity-analytics-bcdp/README.md

 * papermill
 * awscli

-### Setup Instructions

-1. Not Available

-### Run Instructions

-1. Refer to the example notebooks in the `examples` directory.

-### Usage Examples

-* Check the `process.ipynb` notebook in the `examples` directory for demonstrations.

-### Build Instructions (if applicable)
+### Setup / Build / Run Instructions

-1. Not Available

-### Test Instructions (if applicable)

-1. Not Available
+See our developer guide: https://unity-sds.gitbook.io/docs/developer-docs/analytics/docs/developers-guide/

 ## Changelog

 See our [CHANGELOG.md](CHANGELOG.md) for a history of our changes.

-See our [releases page](Not Available) for our key versioned releases.
+See our [releases page](https://github.com/unity-sds/unity-analytics-bcdp/releases) for our key versioned releases.

 ## Frequently Asked Questions (FAQ)

-No questions yet.
-Propose a question to be added here by reaching out to our contributors!
-See support section below.
+See our FAQ page: https://unity-sds.gitbook.io/docs/developer-docs/analytics/faq

 ## Contributing